thecodingmachine/graphqlite/website/versioned_docs/version-4.1/query_plan.md

 `ResolveInfo` is a class provided by Webonyx/GraphQL-PHP (the low-level GraphQL library used by GraphQLite).
 It contains info about the query and what fields are requested.
 Using `ResolveInfo::getFieldSelection` you can analyze the query and decide whether you should perform additional "JOINS" in your query or not.

-<div class="alert alert-info">As of the writing of this documentation, the <code>ResolveInfo</code> class is useful but somewhat limited.
+<div class="alert alert--info">As of the writing of this documentation, the <code>ResolveInfo</code> class is useful but somewhat limited.
 The <a href="https://github.com/webonyx/graphql-php/pull/436">next version of Webonyx/GraphQL-PHP will add a "query plan"</a>
 that allows a deeper analysis of the query.</div>